Retirement for Lawyers

+Retirement for lawyers can be different than for other professions and careers.
 At some point in their career lawyers begin to think about retirement.
 For baby boomers, retirement is here now or on the horizon.
 What does retirement mean to you?
 How do you envision your later years?
 Will you continue to practice law or will you transition into a new phase of life?
 An Altman-Weil survey conducted in 2007 revealed that 61% of the attorneys surveyed plan to continue working in some capacity after retirement.
 Of those, 48% will continue to practice law.
 What do you plan to do?

 Retirement is a fairly recent development.
 Not long ago people worked until they died.
 The enactment of Social Security and the introduction of pensions into the workplace ushered in a new phase of leisure life for many Americans.
 However, subsequent events such as the gradual replacement of pensions with 401k retirement accounts, an increase in average life expectancy and the recent financial meltdown have upset the vision of retirement we once held.
 For attorneys, there is the additional challenge of increased competition for clients and the attendant financial challenges resulting.
 Many attorneys at or near retirement age are uncertain about their future and unclear about how to approach retirement.